-Nine major banks are available in Langkawi: Namely Maybank, Public Bank, RHB Bank, CIMB Bank, AM Bank, EON Bank Perwira Affin Bank, Bank Islam and Bank Simpanan Nasional.
-Most ATM's are linked to international banking networks such as Cirrus, Maestro and Plus and not forgetting Visa and Mastercard allowing withdrawal from overseas accounts easy.
-ATM's are available at the Langkawi Airport, Kuah Town . the Jetty Point Shopping Complex, Petronas Station.
+Ten major banks are available in Langkawi: Namely Maybank, Public Bank, RHB Bank, CIMB Bank, AM Bank, EON Bank Perwira Affin Bank, Bank Islam， Hong Leong Bank and Bank Simpanan Nasional.
+Most ATM’s are linked to international banking networks such as Cirrus, Maestro， Union Pay and Plus and not forgetting Visa and Mastercard allowing withdrawal from overseas accounts easy.
+ATM’s are available at the Langkawi Airport, Kuah Town . the Jetty Point Shopping Complex, Petronas Station.

 License Moneychangers can be found all over the island namely: Langkawi International Airport, Jetty Point Complex, Kuah Town, Pantai Cenang, Padang Matsirat, Langkawi Fair.
 Banks and most hotel do provide money changing facilities.

-Credit card such as American Express, Diners Club, Master Card and Visa Card are widely accepted.
+Credit card such as Master Card and Visa Card are widely accepted.

 How not to offend

 Pointing with the forefinger, pointing your feet at a person, putting your up feet on the table or touching a person’s head are considered rude.

 Registered medical practitioners and qualified dental surgeons clinics are available at Padang Matsirat(near Langkawi Airport) and Kuah Town.
 Registered pharmacists also available at Kuah Town and controlled drugs are sold only by prescription.
 Many hotels have doctors on call to treat emergencies.
 The government hospital is fully-equipped and has intensive care units to cope with any medical crisis.